ABA Clinic Services

 About our ABA Clinic Services

-For young children with autism, those 18 months to six years of age, research supports the best and most effective treatment is provided in a clinic-based setting.
+For young children with autism, 18 months to five years of age, research supports the best and most effective treatment is provided in a clinic-based setting.
 Our clinics foster an environment where children can grow and learn.
 In fact, the only evidence-based practice for treating children with autism is 20-40 hours per week of dedicated treatment.
 That is exactly what we provide at our clinics.

 Clinic-Based ABA Therapy Services